Code-Institute-Submissions/milestone-project-61/TESTING.md

 - Clicking the "3D Map" button at the end of the form scrolls the user down to the map section with a smooth scroll effect.

 #### About: Desktop
+The About section (both the About Us and About You panel) looks and behaves exactly as it does on the tablet.
+- The only difference is now that below the "About Us" image and header, there are two paragraphs instead of one.
+Both paragraphs fit comfortably in 50% of the viewport width and is easy to read against the semi-transparent overlay of About Us panel.
+- Because the webpage is now being navigated with a mouse rather than by finger gesture/tap, there are some differences on this section:
+    - There is now a hover effect on the main "About You" and "About Us" buttons.
+They turn gold on mouseover, and revert to silver on mouseout.
+    - There is now a hover effect on the navigation chevrons either side of the "About Us" images.
+They turn silver on mouseover, and revert to gold on mouseout.
+    - There is now a hover effect on the labels in the "About You" form questions.
+They turn gold on mouseover, and silver on mouseout.
+    - There is now a hover effect on the back icon and "previous" text in the bottom right-hand corner of the "About You" panel.
+It turns gold on mouseover, and silver on mouseout.
+    - There is now a hover effect on the "3D Map" button at the end of the the "About You" form questions.
+It turns silver on mouseover, and reverts to gold on mouseout.

 ### Map
 #### Map: Mobile